system76/docs/content/enable-hibernation.md

     ![fstab](/images/hibernation/fstab.png)

-8. Reboot your computer and allow to load Pop!_OS normally.
+8. Reboot your computer and allow it to load Pop!\_OS normally.

 9. Add a resume target for the kernel: